Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 I'm now a New York Times Bestselling Author; I run my own company and my own hedge fund.

 I want to get you started investing today.
-You may be like many people that just don’t know where to start.
-I’m going to lay out an approach to get you started that should benefit new and seasoned investors alike.
+You may be like many people who just don't know where to start.
+I'm going to lay out an approach to get you started that should benefit new and seasoned investors alike.

-Bottom Line: By the end of this article I want to give you the confidence to invest.
+Bottom Line: By the end of this article, I want to give you the confidence to invest.

 What Makes Rule #1 Investing Different?

-Rule #1 is different from any type of investing you’ve seen before.
+Rule #1 is different from any type of investing you've seen before.
 We simply follow how the best investors in the world invest.
 These are investors like Warren Buffett, Charlie Munger, David Einhorn, and Mohnish Pabrai.
 These guys have been crushing the market for years.
+These experts have been crushing the market for years and serve as trusted examples for anyone looking to retire early or achieve financial independence.

 Let me start by busting a few investing myths.